 If TCFD was the backbone of the first generation of climate disclosure programs, ISSB plays a similar role in this next iteration.
-It takes pillars and creates a general framework, which can be applied to other sustainability topics like water, waste, and biodiversity-while also asking for some additional data and analyses on climate items.
-Of these environmental standards, today only S1 General disclosures and S2 (Climate standard) have been published.
+It takes TCFD's pillars and applies them to other areas of sustainability like water, waste, and biodiversity-while also asking for some additional data and analyses on climate items.
+Its rules will be released in their final form in 2023.